dfsnow/otp-routing/README.md

 17031010100,17031010600,18.35
 ```

 Each CSV is bzip'd to save space (some block matrices can be very large).
-Output files are saved to `/resources/outputs/$GEOID/`, and each output file is named according to its $GEOID and $TRANSIT_MODE.
+Output files are saved to `/resources/outputs/$GEOID/`, and each output file is named according to its $GEOID, $TYPE, and $TRANSIT_MODE.